Freaksheaux to Geaux at AllWays Lounge & Theatre (Photo: Joshua Brasted)

 Avoid overcrowded Bourbon Street and check out Frenchman Street instead for a local favorite in New Orleans.
 You’ll find several NOLA local-approved bars and a vibrant live music scene.
 Catch Shotgun Jazz Band with its Dixieland feel or Panorama Jazz Band that throws in a bit of Klezmer, both at The Spotted Cat Music Club.

 Or dash across the street to Snug Harbor for bigger names including hometown favorites Ellis Marsalis and Charmain Neville.

 St. Claude Avenue deserves a shout-out as well.
 Check out Saturn Bar if you’re in the mood for a laid back vibe.
 For a weirder night, The AllWays Lounge & Theatre promises wild nightly entertainment including the occasional Freaksheaux to Geaux, a vaudeville-inspired circus act.

 Music Destination: Rock ‘n’ Bowl

 At first glance Tipitina’s (a.k.a.
-“Tip’s”) looks to be a ramshackle hole-in-the-wall, but it’s renowned for its legendary musical acts.
+“Tip’s”) looks to be a ramshackle hole-in-the-wall, but it’s one of the best kept secrets in New Orleans for live music.
 If you’re looking for something with more polish that garners equal respect from locals, Rock ‘n’ Bowl holds its own.